RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: D

-### Question # 73 - Using a virtual machine baseline image could be very useful for which of the following options?
+### [important] Question # 73 - Using a virtual machine baseline image could be very useful for which of the following options?
 A.	Physical security
-B.	Auditing
+B.	**Auditing**
 C.	Training
 D.	Customization

 Answer: B

-### Question # 74 - Which one of the following audit mechanisms would be able to provide the most accurate reconstruction of user activity?
+### [important] Question # 74 - Which one of the following audit mechanisms would be able to provide the most accurate reconstruction of user activity?
 A.	Application logs
 B.	Security logs
 C.	Netflow records
-D.	Packet capture
+D.	**Packet capture**

 Answer: D

 ### Question # 75 - You are in charge of creating the business continuity and disaster recovery (BC/DR) plan and procedures for your organization.
 Your organization has its production environment hosted in a cloud environment and no longer operates secure on- premises datacenters.
 You are considering using cloud backup services for your BC/DR purposes as well.
 What would probably be the best strategy for this approach, in terms of redundancy and resiliency?
 A.  Have your cloud provider also provide BC/DR backup.
 B.	Keep a BC/DR backup on the premises of your corporate headquarters.
-C.	Use another cloud provider for the BC/DR backup.
+C.	**Use another cloud provider for the BC/DR backup**.
 D.	Move your production environment back into your corporate premises, and use your cloud provider to host your BC/DR backup.

 Answer: C